 The research project won 4 patents.
 Saudi Aramco signed a memorandum of understanding with Yokogawa to develop the technology, and to explore the possible ways to integrate it into a commercial product.
 The result of this collaboration is a tool called Control Performance Advisory Tool (CPA).
 The tool is capable of data visualization and analysis using data clustering techniques, friction quantification using optimization and smart techniques, and (5) compensation methods that can be explored by the end user to see which fits the operation’s needs.
 The tool can also predict the effect of the compensation on improving the residual life-cycle and hence increase the availability of the plant and reduce the maintenance cost.
 The tool is now under testing and if approved may be part of Yokogawa product list.

-Dr. Mustafa Al-Nasser, Senior Research & Development.
-Engineer at Yokogawa, praised the University for its commitment to cooperate with local and international companies in the development of modern technologies.
+Dr. Mustafa Al-Nasser, R&D manager at Yokogawa, praised the University for its commitment to cooperate with local and international companies in the development of modern technologies.
 Yokogawa is one of the first companies to establish research relations and has several research projects with KFUPM.
 He said.